roumanite/friends-escape-room/README.md

 ### Learning objectives
 - FRIENDS Escape Room
+  A touch/click based escape room available both in desktop & mobile, based on the popular 90s sitcom FRIENDS.
     * Detect click inside a Canvas
     * Position images in a spritesheet using Photopea
 - Fluffy Typist
+  A desktop-only game to test typing skills
     * Create Pixel art using Photopea
     * Manage various game states and levels
     * Prevent textures bleeding in Canvas
+    * Create fade in & fade out effect in Canvas